Supporting you in periods of instability and change

 They seek to better understand themselves, their relationships, and their life situation, while also clarifying what may need to change and how such change might realistically be achieved.

-They are looking for a form of work that combines depth, clarity, and guidance, within a process that remains grounded in lived experience.
+They are looking for a form of work that combines depth, clarity, and guidance, within a process that remains authentic and grounded in lived experience, where theory is not disruptive but used carefully to support a more accurate and unbiased understanding of what is being explored.

-While I tend to attract individuals and couples looking for this type of in-depth work, I remain open to a wide range of situations and profiles.
+While I tend to attract individuals (aged 16+) and couples looking for this type of in-depth work, I remain open to a wide range of situations and profiles.

 Areas I can help you with